doganparlak/doganparlak.github.io/_pages/about.md

 In addition to my academic pursuits, I am currently gaining valuable industry experience through a Data Science internship at [UEFA](https://www.uefa.com).

 My passion for Data Science and Finance initially sparked during my undergraduate studies as an Electrical and Electronics Engineering student at Bilkent University.
-The prospect of applying data science and analytics to finance and business-related domains excited me and motivated me to pursue a master's degree in this field at the University of Zurich."
+The prospect of applying Data Science and Analytics to Finance and Business-related domains excited me and motivated me to pursue a master's degree in this field at the University of Zurich."